1st Maine Cavalry Regiment: Departure for Washington and the front

 Finally, in March the regiment was ordered to the front in Virginia.
-1st Battalion left for Washington on Friday, March 14, 1862, under command of COL Allen, arriving on Wednesday, the 19th without COL Allen who had fallen sick and was hospitalized in New York City.
+1st Battalion left for Washington on Friday, March 14, 1862, under command of Col. Allen, arriving on Wednesday, the 19th without Allen who had fallen sick and was hospitalized in New York City.
 Delayed by a late winter snowstorm, 2nd Battalion departed Augusta on Thursday, March 20, under MAJ.
 Douty, arriving on Monday, the 24th.
 On that day, 3rd Battalion under MAJ Stowell left and pulled into DC on the 28th.The battalions all entrained in box cars in Augusta, eight horses and men per box car, and rode to New York city via Portland, Boston, and Providence.
 After a ferry across the Hudson, the detachments had a more comfortable transit to Washington with the horses in the box cars, but the men in passenger cars.

 As each company in the regiment detrained and reported at the Washington Depot or New Jersey Avenue Station, each trooper received his official government arms issue of a Model 1860 Light Cavalry Saber and a pair of Colt Model 1860 revolver.
 The regiment also received an issue of ten breech-loaded Sharps Carbines per company, however, by now, a number of the regiment's men had privately purchased breech-loaded Sharps, Burnsides, Smith, and Merrill carbines in Maine before departure or from one of the merchants along the rail route, to give themselves a weapon with a greater range.
 This meant that the 1st Maine had a slightly higher proportion of carbines than the average U.S. Volunteer cavalry regiment.
 In Washington, the regiment pitched their tents with other reinforcements on Capitol Hill on the 29th.
 In camp, the regiment immediately began grinding and sharpening their newly issued blades.

 On Sunday, March 30, the regiment received orders to send five companies to Harper's Ferry and join the Federal troops providing security for the Baltimore & Ohio's link between Washington and the Ohio Valley.
 On that day, the line had reopened, and the War Department wanted to guard it against rebel raids.
 MAJ Douty took five companies with the largest number of carbines and organized them into a new 1st Battalion.
-The remainder of the regiment would stay in Washington awaiting the return of COL Allen.
+The remainder of the regiment would stay in Washington awaiting the return of Col. Allen.
 The regiment, "five months after its organization, was at Washington, armed and equipped, and a portion of it under marching orders."

-The 1st Battalion, comprising companies A, B, E, H, and M, loaded on box cars Monday, March 31 for Harper's Ferry, by way of Frederick and joined the " Railroad Brigade" commanded by COL Dixon Stansbury Miles, which guarded the important logistical route.
+The 1st Battalion, comprising companies A, B, E, H, and M, loaded on box cars Monday, March 31 for Harper's Ferry, by way of Frederick and joined the " Railroad Brigade" commanded by Col. Dixon Stansbury Miles, which guarded the important logistical route.
 The battalion's companies were separated and assigned to duty at different points along the railroad.

 The remainder of the regiment remained in Washington DC.
-They spent the days after the 1st Battalion's departure honing their sabers and "in drill, mounted and dismounted, and in the manual of arms, and in generally preparing for active service."
+They spent the days after the 1st Battalion's departure honing their sabers and "in drill, mounted and dismounted, and in the manual of arms, and in generally preparing for active service".